 Hamburg is a somewhat small village located in the state of New York.
 With a population of 9,576 people and eight constituent neighborhoods, Hamburg is the 194th largest community in New York.

-Hamburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Hamburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hamburg are a mix of both white- and blue-collar jobs.
 Overall, Hamburg is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hamburg who work in sales jobs (12.23%), office and administrative support (11.98%), and healthcare (9.21%).

 Also of interest is that Hamburg has more people living here who work in computers and math than 95% of the places in the US.

 The citizens of Hamburg are very well educated compared to the average community in the nation: 39.99% of adults in Hamburg have a bachelor's degree or even advanced degree.

 The per capita income in Hamburg in 2010 was $32,796, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $131,184 for a family of four.
 However, Hamburg contains both very wealthy and poor people as well.

 The people who call Hamburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Hamburg include Irish, Polish, Italian, and English.

 The most common language spoken in Hamburg is English.
 Other important languages spoken here include Spanish and French.